phiryll/phiryll.github.io/docs/concurrency.md

 get an ack, it may be the case that X was undone by someone else after Alice sent the ack.

-Because of the long delivery time, it is more obvious that any information can be outdated by the time it is received.
+Because of the long delivery time, it's much more obvious that any information can be outdated by the time it is received.
 That’s also true of memory reads in a modern CPU, we just don’t think about it most of the time.
 You’ll find that protocols like Paxos still work in